extremetuesday/constitution/constitution.md

 ## Aims

-XTC is a charitable organisation.
-The aims of the charity shall be to promote the exchange and development of knowledge amongst software developers using methods under the common umbrella term of [agile](http://agilemanifesto.org/) development, and in particular [extreme programming](http://www.extremeprogramming.org/).
+XTC is a not-for-profit organisation.
+The aims of the Group shall be to promote the exchange and development of knowledge amongst software developers using methods under the common umbrella term of [agile](http://agilemanifesto.org/) development, and in particular [extreme programming](http://www.extremeprogramming.org/).
 The group supports learning, exchange of experience, and development of new ideas - particularly amongst those living and working in London, UK, but welcomes interaction with the wider community.

 ## Trustees

-The charity shall be managed by a committee of trustees who are appointed at the Annual General Meeting (AGM).
+The Group shall be managed by a committee of trustees who are appointed at the Annual General Meeting (AGM).

 ## Powers